COVID-19 - Tongue Tie

 If your baby is 28 days or older please call Just One Number on 0300 300 0123 and you can speak to a Health Visitor or Infant Feeding Champion.

 Currently referrals for hospital assessment of tongue tie will only be when a health professional has assessed the baby as being ‘critically affected’.
 This criteria applies to all 3 hospitals in Norfolk.
-This would mean a baby;
+This would mean;

-- Is unable to gain weight, (at the minimum of around 25g a day), even when they are having additional top up feeds of expressed breastmilk, screened human donor breastmilk or formula feed by bottle.
+- Baby is unable to gain weight, (at the minimum of around 25g a day), even when they are having additional top up feeds of expressed breastmilk, screened human donor breastmilk or formula feed by bottle.

-- Is still jaundiced – even with additional feeds offered as above.
+- Baby is still jaundiced – even with additional feeds offered as above.
 This is extremely uncommon.

-- Has to be tube fed because their tongue tie means they cannot feed at the breast or bottle at all.
+- Baby has to be tube fed because their tongue tie means they cannot feed at the breast or bottle at all.
 This is extremely uncommon.

 All other babies will still be supported by the midwifery and health visiting teams.